Mide6x/acn/Readme.md

 ### Department Unit Lead
 1. Add Station button not functional in DeptUnitLead view
 2. Edit draft request functionality not working
-3. Submit button currently only saves to draft - submission only possible via edit request modal
+3. Submit button saves to draft - can only submit through edit request modal

 ### Head of Department (HOD)
-1. Submit button not functional in main view
-2. Request submission only possible through request details modal
+1. Submit button not functional in main view - can only submit through request details modal
+2. Edit draft functionality not working

 ### HR
 1. Submit button not functional in main view
+2. Save as draft button not functional
+3. Edit request functionality not working

 ## User Roles